-This year the PSI Training Committee and the PSI Scientific Committee are delighted to offer 2 pre-conference courses.
-Both of these courses will run on the afternoon of Sunday 12th June and will be held at the same location used for the conference itself – at the Gothia Towers in Gothenburg.
-Both courses will be available for registration through the main conference registration portal, so please sign up when you register for the conference itself to avoid disappointment!
+This year the PSI Training Committee are delighted to offer two pre-conference courses, set to run on Sunday 11 June 2023.
+They will be held at the same location used for the conference itself – at the Novotel London West.

-Participants are encouraged to bring a laptop with R installed to be able to make the most of this training.
+• Participants will need to bring a laptop with R installed

 |Registration Item||Early Bird Rate||Standard Rate|

-All amounts are in SEK and include local VAT.
+All amounts are in GBP and include VAT.

 The courses are now available to register to attend alongside your event registration, here.